tencentyun/intlcloud-documents/product_new/视频产品中心/云直播/最佳实践/直播鉴黄_intl_en.md

 #### 3. Get the porn detection result

 The LVB backend sends the porn detection result to your registered domain name through an HTTP POST request where the result is stored in the HTTP body in JSON format.
 You can determine whether the live broadcast is pornographic by the confidence field alone.
->!
-We recommend using the confidence of an image to judge whether it is pornographic.
+>We recommend using the confidence of an image to judge whether it is pornographic.
 A confidence value above 83 marks the image as suspicious.
 As the detection system cannot achieve 100% accuracy, there may be false positives or false negatives, and human confirmation is recommended.

 The complete protocol is as follows: